 Implementation of our Computing Provision

-Here at Whitehouse Community Primary School, we implement the computing curriculum through the use of Kapow.
+Here at Whitehouse Community Primary School, we implement the computing curriculum through the use of Kapow Computing.
 This is a spiral curriculum that builds on children’s previous knowledge and understanding, year on year.
-This progressive approach facilitates learning across all key stages within the strands of computer science, information technology and digital literacy.
+This progressive approach facilitates learning across all key stages within the strands of computers and hardware, digital literacy, online safety, computational thinking, cross-curricular application and coding.
 Our staff use this as a starting point; amending and developing the units of work as necessary to support and extend children’s learning.
+Where possible units are linked to relevant enquiry themes.
 Teachers also follow year group specific targets for computing to ensure all skills and knowledge are covered.
-These are used to develop three step learning objectives and differentiated tasks for every lesson so that all pupils can access the learning at their own level.
-Our teachers’ high expectations, enthusiasm and passion for computing inspires and motivates our pupils.
-Some computing lessons are taught as stand-alone units but where possible they are linked to engaging contexts in other subjects, enquiry themes or seasonal events i.e. Year 6 used the marketing unit to design and distribute promotional material for their Leaver’s Production.
-Computing opportunities are a fundamental part of school life: the regular use of Ipads, library computers, the school website and Smart boards ensure that children are fully-immersed in the use of technology.
+These are used to develop three step learning objectives and scaffolded tasks for every lesson so that all children can access the learning at their own level.
+Our teachers’ high expectations, enthusiasm and passion for computing inspires and motivates our children.
+Computing opportunities are a fundamental part of school life: the regular use of iPads, library computers, the school website and interactive boards ensure that children are fully-immersed in the use of technology.

 Impact of our Computing Provision